zacacollier/open-austin.github.io/projects/process.md

 3. Explain
   - What problem the project tries to solve
   - Who the users are
-4. List the project on [open-austin.org/projects](https://open-austin.org/projects) [link to how-to](https://github.com/open-austin/open-austin.github.io/wiki/How-to-Add-a-Project-Page)
+4. List the project on the [Open Austin project page](https://open-austin.org/projects) - [here's] (https://github.com/open-austin/open-austin.github.io/wiki/How-to-Add-a-Project-Page) how
 5. Go through a code/architecture review
   - What is the architecture of your project? _We may ask you to make changes to the architecture._
   - How do you deploy the project?

 ### Alpha to **Beta**

-The the **beta** stage is about getting "more users" and "more feedback."
+The **beta** stage is about getting "more users" and "more feedback."
 The project should be looking for more users and recording more metrics.

 1. You should look for government or community partners, if applicable
 2. Start polishing the app